bahtiyartan/troia/docs/94Java.rst

 JDK is the key platform component for **building** Java applications, so it contains java compiler, java doc and some optimization tools.
 JDK contains JRE, so if you install JDK you can build and run java applications.

-Here is simple graph that shows the content of JDK and JDK and their main subcomponents:
+Here is a simplified graph that shows the content of JDK and JJRE and their main subcomponents:

 .. figure:: images/java/java-jdk.png
    :width: 385 px